 - Double-sided FPC

-The multi-layer FPC laminates three or more layers of single-sided or double-sided flexible circuits together, and forms a metallized hole through the vias/holes and plating to form a conductive path between the different layers.
+The multi-layer flex pcb laminates three or more layers of single-sided or double-sided flexible circuits together, and forms a metallized hole through the vias/holes and plating to form a conductive path between the different layers.
 This eliminates the need for complex welding processes.
-Multilayer circuits have tremendous functional differences in terms of higher reliability, better thermal conductivity, and more convenient assembly performance.
+Multilayer circuits have tremendous functional differences in terms of higher reliability, better thermal conductivity, and more convenient prototype pcb assembly performance.

 This has the advantage that the substrate film is lightweight and has excellent electrical properties such as a low dielectric constant.
 Multilayer flexible PCB board made of polyimide film is about 1/3 lighter than rigid epoxy glass cloth.
 However, it loses single-sided, double-sided flexible PCB.
 Flexibility, most of these products are not required for flexibility.
 Multi-layer FPCs can be further divided into the following types: